We are constantly propelled along by our emotions, with our mental and physical state becoming a product of the way we feel.

 Of course, spiralling emotions aren’t always comprised of negative emotions.
 Often times we are super excited, way up high as a kite in anticipation of an event, or super happy, riding the fluffy clouds as everything seems to be going our way, for once.
 But good trips often have bad come downs, and when the excitement passes, we may feel empty, down or as though something is profoundly missing from our lives.

 The fact is, living life on an emotional roller coaster makes you prone to extreme highs and extreme lows.
-Being emotional every day is stressful, and exposes you to greater risk of depression, and brings consistent periods of down time, so to speak.
-The middle-road is undoubtedly the road of inner peace, the pathway to harmony of mind, body and soul.
-Sustainable happiness is, without doubt, found in emotional balance.
+Being emotional every day is stressful, and exposes you to greater risk of depression and anxiety.
+Use meditation to find the middle-road of inner peace; the pathway to harmony of mind, body and soul.
+Sustainable, reliable happiness is found in emotional balance.